rwblokzijl/Msc-thesis-EuroToken/thesis.md

 However, there is some risk associated with such tight coupling to other economies as the effect of monetary policy at home is reduced.

-Using the gateway as an intermediary, EuroToken provides the option to integrate with other CBDCs in several ways.
+Using the validator as an intermediary, EuroToken provides the option to integrate with other CBDCs in several ways.
 The first is by creating a mechanism for exchange between the CBDCs without a counterparty.
-A gateway could run both EuroToken and a hypothetical DollarToken and exchange between them at a rate that can be set by agreements between the two central banks.
+A validator could run both EuroToken and a hypothetical DollarToken and exchange between them at a rate that can be set by agreements between the two central banks.
 Effectively this allows for the coupling of currencies with an opt-out at any time.